 Start by logging in to an account that has the administrator permissions attributed to it and then open up the Settings application from the Start menu.
 Next, click on the “Update and security” link from the Windows Settings menu.
 Then all you need to do is click on the “Advanced options” link in the right side pane.

 You’ll now have the Advanced Options screen open, and immediately below the heading that states “Choose how these updates are installed” is the checkbox you can choose to either check and uncheck with your mouse for enabling and disabling the driver updates.
 The text appending the box reads “Include driver updates when I update Windows.”

-Local Group Policy Editor
+How to Turn On/Off Driver Updates Using Local Group Policy Editor

 It’s also possible to enable or disable the driver updates by using the Local Group Policy Editor as well.
 Start by logging in to a user account in Windows 10 Professional, Enterprise or Education that has the administrator permissions assigned to it and then open up the Local Group Policy Editor.
 Can’t open the Local Group Policy Editor?
 You might be running on Windows 10 Home.
 You can upgrade from Windows 10 Home to Windows 10 Pro by heading to the Settings application if you want to be able to make changes to group policies.
 Now focus your eyes on the left side pane and click the mouse or tap your finger on the “Administrative Templates” folder.